apurvkhare/web-security-masterclass/Encoding-Encryption-Hashing/Readme.md

 | **Examples**     | - Base64<br>- URL encoding<br>- ASCII                                    | - AES<br>- RSA<br>- ChaCha20                                  | - SHA-256<br>- bcrypt<br>- Argon2                              |
 | **Performance**  | Fast                                                                     | Moderate to Slow                                              | Fast to Moderate                                               |
 | **Use When**     | Need to represent data in a different format                             | Need to keep data secret and retrieve it later                | Need to verify data integrity or store passwords               |

-Check the demo files to see these security concepts in action.